 What to Eat in Barcelona

-These days chockablock with celebrity chefs and starred restaurants, Catalonia has become a foodie’s dream destination.
-But long before that, there was traditional country cooking: a lush palette of tastes and textures, including sausages and charcuterie, wild mushrooms, spring onions with romescu sauce, and hams from acorn-fed pigs from southwestern Spain, all happily irrigated with sparkling wines from the Penedès.
-These items represent the "must eats" that every visitor should try—the quintessential flavors of this city.
+Chockablock with celebrity chefs and starred restaurants, Catalonia has become a foodie’s dream destination.
+But long before that, there was traditional country cooking: a lush palette of tastes and textures, including sausages and charcuterie, wild mushrooms, spring onions with romescu sauce, and hams from acorn-fed pigs from southwestern Spain, all happily paired with sparkling wines from the Penedès, or rich reds from nearby Montsant and Priorat.
+These are the quintessential flavors of this city.

-During the festival, you can learn how to grow calçots, how to make the accompanying salbitxada sauce (romescu) and, most important, how to eat them.
+During the festival, you can learn how to grow calçots, how to make the accompanying salbitxada sauce (romescu) and, most importantly, how to eat them.
 The culminating event is the calçot-eating competition, when burly competitors from all over Catalunya swallow as many as 300 calçots in a 40-minute contest as the crowd cheers them on.
-Once the winner is decided, large grills set up all over town roast calçots over sarmientos (grape vine clippings), as red wine and Cava are splashed from long-spouted porrons.
+Once the winner is decided, large grills set up all over town roast calçots over sarmientos (grape vine clippings), as red wine and cava are splashed from long-spouted glass pitchers called porrons.

 Casa Félix (Ctra.
-N240, Km 17, north of Tarragona 977/609–0900 www.felixhotel.net) is the classic Valls calçotada restaurant, with entire dining rooms enclosed by enormous wine barrels.
+N240, Km 17, north of Tarragona977/601350 www.felixhotel.net) is the classic Valls calçotada restaurant, with small private dining rooms encased entirely in enormous wine barrels.

-Restaurant Masia Can Borrell (Ctra. d’Horta a Cerdanyola Km 3, Sant Cugat del Vallès 93/692–9723 www.can-borrell.com) in the Collserola natural park can be reached by taking the train from Barcelona to San Cugat and hiking through the park to reach the restaurant.
+Restaurant Masia Can Borrell (Ctra. d'Horta a Cerdanyola, BV1414 km.
+3, Sant Cugat del Vallès93/692–9723 www.can-borrell.com) in the Collserola natural park can be reached by taking the train from Barcelona to San Cugat and hiking through the park to reach the restaurant.

 For heavenly ham, try one of these spots:

 Catalonia’s variations on this ancient staple cover a wide range of delicacies.
-Typically ground pork is mixed with black pepper and other spices, stuffed into casings, and dried to create a protein-rich, easily conservable meat product.
+Typically, ground pork is mixed with black pepper and other spices, stuffed into casings, and dried to create a protein-rich, easy-to-conserve meat product.
 If Castile is the land of roasts and Valencia is the Iberian rice bowl and vegetable garden, Catalonia may produce the greatest variety of sausages.
 Below are some of the most common:

 Botifarra: pork sausage seasoned with salt and pepper.
 Grilled and served with stewed white beans and allioli (garlic mayonnaise).
 Variations include botifarra with truffles, apples, wild mushrooms, and even chocolate.